 Q: How do I declare a major/minor in Psychology?

-A: To declare, go to the Psychology office (301 Wilson) and ask to speak with Gale Newton.
-Gale is our Education Coordinator for the department.
+A: To declare, go to the Psychology office (305 Wilson) and ask to speak with Angel Gaither.
+Angel is our Program Coordinator for the department.
 She can give you the paperwork you need, and assign you an advisor.

 Q: I’m interested in finding out more about majoring/minoring in Psychology, who should I talk to?